Effect of magnons on the temperature dependence and anisotropy of spin-orbit torque: Formalism

+An important consistency check is that Eq.~\eqref{eq_torque_from_lesser} predicts a SOT of zero when there is no spin-orbit interaction.
+This may be seen as follows: In the absence of spin-orbit interaction the velocity operator is diagonal in spin-space and the Green functions $\hat{G}_{\Omega}$ are diagonal in spin-space as well.
+In contrast, every torque operator causes a transition from spin-up to spin-down or from spin-down to spin-up.
+Since the number of torque operators in all summands is three, taking the trace in spin-space will yield zero when there is no spin-orbit coupling included in the calculation.

+In the non-magnonic SOT the application of an electric field generates a non-equilibrium spin density perpendicular to the magnetization, which exerts a torque on the magnetization.
+The magnonic SOT described by Eq.~\eqref{eq_torque_from_lesser}, Eq.~\eqref{eq_sum_up_cases}, and Eq.~\eqref{eq_g3_beginning} corresponds to processes where these non-equilibrium spins are additionally flipped two times by a magnon.
+In the presence of spin-orbit interaction two consecutive spin-flips by a magnon constitutes a non-trivial process because the non-equilibrium spins may precess in the spin-orbit field in between the two spin flips.
+This leads to a modification of the non-equilibrium spin density by the magnons.

-For the numerical evaluation of Eq.~\eqref{eq_g3_beginning} it is convenient to perform a Taylor-expansion in $\vn{q}$ and $\omega_{\rm mag}$.
-For the purposes of this paper we only need the lesser-one contribution to $\hat{G}_{3}(u,u')$, i.e., the contribution proportional to the derivative of the Fermi function $f'$, which we denote by $G^{<}_{3}(u,u')$.
-Its Taylor-expansion is given by \bege \ee where \bege G^{<,(i,j)}_{3}(u,u')\propto (u'\omega_{\rm mag})^{i} q^{j}, \ee i.e., $G^{<,(i,j)}_{3}(u,u')$ is $i$-th order in $\omega_{\rm mag}$ and $j$-th order in $\vn{q}$ in the Taylor expansion of $G^{<}_{3}(u,u')$.
+For the numerical evaluation of Eq.~\eqref{eq_g3_beginning} it is convenient to perform a Taylor-expansion in $\vn{q}$ and $\omega_{\rm mag}$ as follows: \bege \ee where \bege G^{<, (i,j)}_{3}(u,u')\propto (u'\omega_{\rm mag})^{i} q^{j}, \ee i.e., $G^{<, (i,j)}_{3}(u,u')$ is $i$-th order in $\omega_{\rm mag}$ and $j$-th order in $\vn{q}$ in the Taylor expansion of $G^{< }_{3}(u,u')$.
 A priori it is unclear whether all terms in the expansion Eq.~\eqref{eq_taylor_gles} contribute to the magnonic SOT.
-Therefore, we will evaluate them separately, such that we can compare their magnitudes later.
+Therefore, we will evaluate them separately so that we can compare their magnitudes later.